azulverdosa/mern_exercise_tracker/README.md

 ### Available Commands

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run:

-`"npm start" : "react-scripts start"`,

-The app is built using `create-react-app` so this command Runs the app in Development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-You also need to run the server file as well to completely run the app.
-The page will reload if you make edits.
-You will also see any lint errors in the console.

-`"npm run dev": "concurrently "nodemon server" "npm run start"`,

-For running the server and app together I am using nodemon concurrently, this helps a lot in the MERN application as it runs both the server (client and server) concurrently.
-So you can work on them both together.
+`npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.

+`npm run dev`

+Runs the server.
+Open [http://localhost:4040](http://localhost:4040) to view it in your browser.
+I am also using nodemon.

 ## Usage